 - tahini - this is simply toasted sesame seeds that have been ground into a paste.

-- coconut sugar - or sub brown sugar.
+- coconut sugar - or sub light brown sugar.

 - maple syrup - adds moisture and lovely flavor to the cookies that pairs so well with the earthy, nutty flavor of tahini and the spices.

-- non-dairy milk - we only need a small amount, otherwise the cookies will lost that slightly crisp exterior.
+- non-dairy milk - we only need a small amount, otherwise the cookies will lose that slightly crisp exterior.
 Any variety is fine.

 Technically, you can make these in 1 bowl.
 But if you're in the mood to play it safe, go ahead and mix wet ingredients in one bowl and dry in another bowl, then combine.

-I use this inexpensive Wilton cookie scoop, but a standard tablespoon also works.
+I use this Wilton cookie scoop, but a standard tablespoon also works.

 Scoop up a scant 1 ½ tablespoons dough per cookie, roll into balls, then flatten each one with a fork creating a criss-cross pattern on top.
 Easy peasy!